FrameworkComputer/EmbeddedController/docs/configuration/cbi.md

 Refer to the [I2C debugging information] to verify communication with the CBI EEPROM.

+For details on how to use the EC console command to inspect or modify CBI, see [CBI Console Command](../cbi_console_command.md).

 [CBI]: https://chromium.googlesource.com/chromiumos/docs/+/HEAD/design_docs/cros_board_info.md
 [I2C buses]: ./i2c.md
 [I2C debugging information]: ./i2c.md#